 We may from time to time issue additional shares of common stock at a discount from the current trading price of our common stock.
 As a result, our stockholders would experience immediate dilution upon the purchase of any shares of our common stock sold at such discount.
+For example, we may issue additional shares from time to time pursuant to our shelf registration statements and ATM Offering Programs.
 In addition, as opportunities present themselves, we may enter into financing or similar arrangements in the future, including the issuance of debt securities, preferred stock or common stock.
-For example, on June 3, 2019, we filed a Registration Statement on Form S-3, covering the offering of up to \$250.0 million of shares of common stock, preferred stock, debt securities, warrants and units, and entered into a sales agreement, or the June 2019 Sales Agreement, with Cowen and Company, LLC, or Cowen, to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$75.0 million, through an at-the-market equity offering program, or Initial ATM Offering Program, under which Cowen acts as our sales agent.
-On July 31, 2020, we entered into the July 2020 Sales Agreement with Cowen to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million, through an additional at-the-market equity offering program, or our Additional ATM Offering Program, under which Cowen acts as our sales agent.
-During the year ended December 31, 2020, we issued and sold 5,002,257 shares of our common stock through our Initial ATM Offering Program.
-During the year ended December 31, 2021, we issued and sold 1,187,068 shares of the Company's common stock sold through the Initial ATM Offering Program and 707,459 shares of the Company's common stock sold through the Additional ATM Offering Program.
+However, for so long as our public float is less than \$75.0 million, under our shelf registration statements, we may not sell more than the equivalent of one-third of our public float during any 12 consecutive months pursuant to the baby shelf rules.

 On September 29, 2021, we entered into a Purchase Agreement with Lincoln Park Capital Fund, LLC, under which we may at our discretion sell up to \$30.0 million shares of our common stock, subject to certain daily limits, applicable prices, and conditions.
-As of December 31, 2021, we issued and sold 4,172,855 shares of our common stock under our Purchase Agreement with Lincoln Park amounting to \$8.3 million in gross proceeds.
-In addition, under the Purchase Agreement, we issued 252,447 shares of our common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement.
+As of December 31, 2021, we issued and sold 417,285 shares of our common stock under our Purchase Agreement with Lincoln Park amounting to \$8.3 million in gross proceeds.
+In addition, under the Purchase Agreement, we issued 25,244 shares of our common stock to Lincoln Park as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement.